Skip to main content

 Script Component Creation

-1. The class starts with the @component annotation
+1. The component class is marked with @component().

-2. The class ends with APJS.BasicScriptComponent
+2. The class extends APJS.BasicScriptComponent.

-3. The script is written in TypeScript (.ts)
+3. The script is written in TypeScript (.ts).

-component script
+Component script

 note